ITIL and Kanban are two different management tools with diverse backgrounds and roots.

-It is about day to day activities, infrastructure for delivering value
+It is about day to day activities and infrastructure for delivering value

-to business.
-Users’ access service through service operation and service experience is a critical point in this step.
+for business.
+User access to the service through service operations and service experience is a critical point in this step.

 Continual Service Improvement or CSI is a metrics-driven approach to identify the scope of development and the impact of improvement efforts.